-So you can see, there are several different kinds of manhole cover designs featuring cultural symbols, places and objects.
+As you can see, several different kinds of manhole cover designs feature cultural symbols, places, and objects.

 Mt.
 Fuji and Nature in Manhole Cover Designs

-Now, take a look at some designs from Shizuoka Prefecture, that has too many Mt.
+Now, look at some designs from Shizuoka Prefecture that have too many Mt.
 Fuji-themed manhole covers to count!

 You can find this design depicting Mt.
 Fuji and wisteria flowers in Fujieda City, Shizuoka Prefecture.
-The design is actually a pun, as “fuji”, albeit written differently, means “wisteria”.
+The design is a pun, as “fuji,” albeit written differently, means “wisteria.”

-There are absolutely too many designs to count for flower lovers!
-This tachi aoi (hollyhock) design is located in Shizuoka Prefecture, and is just one of many floral designs.
+There are too many designs to count for flower lovers!
+This tachi aoi (hollyhock) design is located in Shizuoka Prefecture and is just one of many floral designs.